We have previously looked the command

 Kill With Exact Process Name

-In previous example we have only provided some part of the process name not the whole.
-In some situations this can not be suitable because of similar named processes.
-We can specify exact name to exactly specify the process.
-In this example we have two process with similar name as we can see below.
+In the previous example, we have only provided some part of the process name, not the whole.
+In some situations, this can not be suitable because of similarly named processes.
+We can specify the exact name to exactly specify the process.
+In this example, we have two processes with similar names as we can see below.

 $ ps uax | grep "watch ls"

 watch ls which PID is 3733 .
 But we do not want to kill

 watchgnupg which PID is 3732 .
 Now we will provide process name with the -e parameter to match the exact name of the process like below.

 We check again the running processes and see only

 While killing processes the name of the processes is important.
 The process name can be upper case or lowercase which is not deterministic.
 In these situations using ignore case parameters is important.